apostrophecms/docs/docs/reference/modules/asset.md

 <AposRefExtends :module="$frontmatter.extends" />

 The `asset` module serves to organize, process, and output all project JavaScript and CSS assets during the build process.
+It also passes options for display of different breakpoints during development, accomplished by converting CSS assets to container queries.
 In addition, it provides access to modify the project webpack configuration and exposes two CLI tasks for project building and webpack cache clearing.
 Options are passed through the creation of a `modules/@apostrophecms/asset/index.js` file.

 ## Options